Updated: Apr 20

 Leading Edge Devices

+Ailerons control roll about the longitudinal axis.
+The ailerons are attached to the outboard trailing edge of each wing and move in the opposite direction from each other.
+Ailerons are connected by cables, bellcranks, pulleys, and/or push-pull tubes to a control wheel or control stick.
 Moving the control wheel, or control stick, to the right causes the right aileron to deflect upward and the left aileron to deflect downward.

 The 4 Types:

 With differential ailerons, one aileron is raised a greater distance than the other aileron and is lowered for a given movement of the control wheel or control stick.
 This produces an increase in drag on the descending wing.

 The greater drag results from deflecting the up aileron on the descending wing to a greater angle than the down aileron on the rising wing.
 While adverse yaw is reduced, it is not eliminated completely.

 With a frise-type aileron, when pressure is applied to the control wheel, or control stick, the aileron that is being raised pivots on an offset hinge.
 This projects the leading edge of the aileron into the airflow and creates drag.
 It helps equalize the drag created by the lowered aileron on the opposite wing and reduces adverse yaw.

 Coupled ailerons and rudder are linked controls.
 This is accomplished with rudder-aileron interconnect springs, which help correct for aileron drag by automatically deflecting the rudder at the same time the ailerons are deflected.

 Flaperons combine both aspects of flaps and ailerons.
 In addition to controlling the bank angle of an aircraft like conventional ailerons, flaperons can be lowered together to function much the same as a dedicated set of flaps.
 The pilot retains separate controls for ailerons and flaps.